mxg-mega/personal_details_app/README.md

 1. it displays My Slack Profile
 2. it includes an app webview that load my GitHub Profile
-3. it inslude Slack User Name
+3. it include Slack User Name
 - Simple Design
 - Intiuitive interface
 - User-Friendly